Served: 3¼ years

 July 16, 1935 to November 10, 1938

-On July 16, 1935 he transferred to the Covington Police Department.
+On July 16, 1935 he transferred to the Police Department.
 Patrolman Rose was assigned to the Motorcycle Squad during October 1936.
-He was hailed as one of the most popular members of the Department and credited with being partially responsible for a reduction of auto accidents in Covington.
+He was hailed as one of the most popular members of the Covington Police Department and singularly credited with being partially responsible for a reduction of auto accidents in Covington.

-Chief Alfred F. Schild questioned Jarman whose account was essentially the same, though he asserted that the impact occurred in the second lane.
+Chief Alfred F. Schild questioned Jarman whose account was essentially the same, though he asserted that the accident occurred in the second lane.
 Covington Motorcycle Patrolman Robert Spanton investigated the accident and determined that the collision occurred in the third lane.
 Jarman was charged with Assault and Battery.

 When Patrolman Rose died, the charge against Jarman was upgraded to Manslaughter and a preliminary hearing was scheduled in Kenton County Court on November 18, 1938.
 Judge John B. Reed, after a plea by Mrs. Rose, dismissed the Manslaughter charge.

 By then, almost every officer who has been a member of the Covington Police Motorcycle Squad had been injured or killed in accidents, including Lieutenant Harry Maines, said to be the best motorcycle driver.
 Several officers had been injured in two or three accidents.
 On November 11, 1938, Mayor H. A. Knollmann and some of the city commissioners were considering replacing the motorcycles with coupes.
 Chief Schild opined that coupes would not be as effective as motorcycles in traffic enforcement.
 We do not know the outcome of the motorcycle discussion in Covington, but the discussion was identical across the river in Cincinnati where motorcycle officers were also being injured and killed in accidents.